Trent1048/MatrixSolver/README.md

 # MatrixSolver
-A program that can do various matrix operations.
+A program that can solve linear equations inputted as matrices.